szwen/bikeproject/README.md

 The break strength is computed using the ultrasonic sensor HC-SR04 that measures the distance from the break pad regulator to the frame: as the distance increases so does the break strength. **This is an approximate measure**, since it depends on the material of the break pad, as well as on its wearing degree.
 Therefore this needs continuous calibration.

 The `sensor.py` script starts the ultrasonic sensor and takes distance reads periodically.
+It is based on this script: http://edupython.blogspot.com/2016/07/midiendo-distancias-el-sensor.html

 ## Webservice